🥇This project has now been completed and the ISC continues its outreach to ensure impact. The ISC is exploring the possibility of a Phase II project.

 The CFRS will develop globally informed guidance for ISC members, for research and educational institutions, and for individual scientists and their communities on what constitutes responsible conduct in contemporary science.
 Special attention will be given to countries that are working to strengthen their science research systems.

-- A writing group has been convened to draft a paper outlining a contemporary perspective on the responsible practice of science, and the main issues at stake.
-This will form the basis of a Position Paper to be published by the CFRS.
+✅ September 2020 – November 2021: A writing group (see below) was convened to draft a paper outlining a contemporary perspective on the responsible practice of science, and the main issues at stake.

 ✅ December 2021: Publication of the CFRS Discussion Paper and multimedia portal “A contemporary perspective on the free and responsible practice of science in the 21st century“.

 📃 Read the press release.

 ✅December 2022: Panel session on The intersections between social justice and the free and responsible conduct of science at the World Science Forum in Cape Town, South Africa.

 ✅ COMING SOON: In April 2023 the ISC will release a podcast series on the topic of freedom and responsibility in science in the 21st century in collaboration with Nature’s Working Scientist podcast.
 All the episodes will be available here.

 - Richard Bedford, Emeritus Professor at the University of Waikato and at the Auckland University of Technology, New Zealand.
 View Richard’s full profile on our website.